lightbulb

 Are all of the OpIDs globally unique?

-If we do not apply for our own OpID to program into our base stations, will they all have the same "default" operator ID (e.g. "0" or similar)?
+If we do not apply for our own OpID to program into our base stations, will they all have the same "default" operator ID?

-The 802.16 standard requires the use of the OpID, allocated by the IEEE Registration Authority.
-Each system operator should either apply to the IEEE Registration Authority for a globally unique OpID, use their MCC-MNC as the basis of the OpID (MCC-MNC is assigned by local regulator; see a coding example PDF format), or ensure that the OpID is programmed with one of the public OpIDs.
-Failure to populate the OpID in one of these ways will result in non-standard deployment and non-standard results.
+The 802.16 standard requires the use of the OpID, as allocated by the IEEE Registration Authority.
+Failure to populate the a BS with an appropriate OpID will result in non-standard deployment and non-standard results.
 The value of the OpID field in new equipment is manufacturer-specific and should be verified by the operator.

-A "Private" network OpID is selected from the range PDF format allocated for Private networks.
-Although a Private network OpID is not guaranteed to be globally unique, it will not cause mis-operation of any 802.16 SS/MS within its coverage or interference zones.
-Private network OpIDs must not be used on base stations in networks offering public service.
-Operators of base stations or networks using private IDs should utilize appropriate access security techniques.
+A network OpID may be selected from the Public OpID Pool.
+Although such an OpID is not guaranteed to be globally unique, it will not cause mis-operation of any 802.16 SS/MS within its coverage or interference zones.
+Base stations in networks offering public service must use a globally unique OpID.
+Operators of base stations or networks using the Public OpID Pool should utilize appropriate access security techniques.

 What is the probability of duplication of a private network ID?